Residency: Poultry Health Management

 - Eligibility to sit the American College of Poultry Veterinarians (ACPV) specialty board examinations.

 The residency is a 2-year program with one person accepted into the program each year.
-For more information contact Dr. Luke Borst.
+For more information contact Dr. Rocio Crespo.

-* NOTE: This residency does NOT participate in the residency matching program VIRMP.
+* NOTE: This residency DOES participate in the residency matching program VIRMP.

-- Field investigations and research related to poultry health management and disease prevention,
+- Field investigations and research related to current poultry health, welfare, and disease prevention issues

-- Organizing and analyzing clinical and research data for professional presentations and publications.
+- Preparation and participation in professional presentations and publications.

 PHW House Officer Responsibilities

-Dr. Barnes will coordinate each PHW house officer’s two-year plan.
-Dr. Martin will coordinate all clinical and externship activities.
-House Officer involvement in any project requiring a significant time commitment (travel, meetings, clinical trials, research projects, field experience, etc.) must be communicated in writing (e-mail OK) and approved in advance by Dr. Barnes.
+Dr. Crespo will coordinate each PHW house officer’s two-year plan.
+Dr. Crespo will coordinate all clinical and externship activities.
+House Officer involvement in any project requiring a significant time commitment (travel, meetings, clinical trials, research projects, field experience, etc.) must be communicated in writing (e-mail OK) and approved in advance by Dr. Crespo.
 Further, paperwork and approval are required by the CVM for travel and any off-campus activities, even if no reimbursement is requested.

-PHW faculty members are Drs.
-John Barnes, Oscar Fletcher, Isabel Gimeno, Jim Guy, Michael Martin, and Dennis Wages.
+PHW faculty members are Oscar Fletcher, Isabel Gimeno, Jim Guy, Rocio Crespo, and Dennis Wages.
 Dr. Luke Borst (Pathology Section) collaborates with the PHW faculty and serves, along with Dr. Isabel Gimeno, as a Research Coordinator and is a member of the PHW House Officer Residency Advising and Evaluation Committee (see advisors and committees section below).
 Members of the poultry industry and NC Department of Agriculture serve as adjunct faculty.
 PHW House Officers are encouraged and expected to interact closely with PHW faculty for preparation of seminars, involvement in teaching, clinical service, extension-engagement activities, and development and conduct of research projects.

 This is a residency only program but it is possible to concurrently enroll in a thesis-based Master of Science Degree.
 Interested students should inquire after being accepted into the residency program.
 Prospective Master’s students need to identify a research faculty mentor in order to verify that research space and resources are available to support the student’s project.
 Enrollment in a Master’s program would alter the House Officer’s availability for clinical experiences and would need to be discussed with the PHW Director and Clinical Coordinator prior to starting the residency.
 The non-thesis Master of Specialized Veterinary Medicine (MSpVM), which was part of the previous combined residency/degree program, is no longer available.